 California Family Code Section 852 transmutation requirements don’t affect the law governing characterization of commingled separate and community property.
 (California Family Code Section 852(d))

-3. You and your spouse never signed any documents explicitly changing the legal character of the gift or inheritance from separate to community property
+2. The spouse who received the inheritance or gift (or has other separate property) did not sign any documents explicitly declaring that he/she was changing the legal character of the gift or inheritance from separate to community property.

 The legal characterization of separate property changes only if the intended heir or recipient expressly declares, joins in, consents to, or accepts the change of character in a signed writing.
 (California Family Code section 852(a))

-Whether you and your spouse signed any documents explicitly changing the legal character of the gift or inheritance from separate to community property.
+- Documents that include an express declaration changing the legal character of the gift or inheritance from separate to community property

-You may use these facts to determine if a gift or inheritance is a separate property asset.
+Evidence to prove a gift or inheritance is separate property includes, but isn’t limited to:

-If you’d like my help determining if a gift or inheritance is separate property in California, call Laura at 415-968-3028 or complete the form below and schedule a consulting session.
+If you’d like my help determining if a gift or inheritance is separate property in California, please schedule a consulting session now.